pivotal-cf/docs-layout-repo/README.md

 # docs-layout-repo

-The centralized layout reposiroty for Pivotal and Cloud Foundry documentation, for use with [Bookbinder](https://github.com/pivotal-cf/bookbinder).
+The centralized layout repository for Pivotal and Cloud Foundry documentation, for use with [Bookbinder](https://github.com/pivotal-cf/bookbinder).

 To use this layout repo, include the following in your book's `config.yml`:
 ```